-To use an intelligent structure model in a mapping, you associate it with a data object.
-The data object can then be used to process files that are similar to the one used to create the model.
+To use an intelligent structure model in a mapping, you associate it with a data object that represents a complex file source when you create the object.
+The data object can be used to process files that are similar to the one used to create the model.